LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 	        "the older, 'centered' viewpoint of an unenclosed village" (39) the narrator goes on walks, always starting in her village. she walks out of the village and to her destination, and then returns to the village. she does this often, leaving the village and walking a new direction. these destinations create a circle around the village.
 	* Maybe we can just sum this up for time constraints?
 Mapping the location of the stories reveals a circular narrative that changes over time.
 One way that maps can show larger historical shifts within literature.
+	* Alyssa, yes, I like your sumation better.
 3. Figure 18, page 45, looks similar to Figure 14, but shows services offered in the village of Mitford, and in areas surrounding the village.
 The village contains services that are based on need.
 Places further from the village provide services that are either more frivolous or specialized.
 4. Moretti turns to *Annals of the Parish.* Again, the village, Dalmailing, has services and goods that are need-based.
 Needs that are more specialized move further away from the village – similarly to the village of Mitford.
 There are also novelties in Dalmailing, imported by the British Empire.
 With the second half of the book, the cotton-mill arrives, altering “the parish spatial coordinates.”
 (48) The worldly novelties are replaced by domestic ones. social life is influence and altered by manufacturing – the village is re-centered.